mhoennig/hs.hsadmin.ng/README.md

 If you manage to make it work, please amend this documentation, thanks.

-### How to Run the Tests Against a Remote Podman or Docker Deamon?
+### How to Run the Tests Against a Remote Podman or Docker Daemon?

-1. On the remote host, you need to have a Podman or Docker deamon running on a port accessible from the Internet.
+1. On the remote host, you need to have a Podman or Docker daemon running on a port accessible from the Internet.
 Probably, you want to protect it with a VPN, but that's not part of this documentation.

 e.g. to make Podman listen to a port, run this: